-The principal is responsible for monitoring the way the school curriculum is implemented.
+The Executive Principal is responsible for monitoring the way the school curriculum is implemented.

-The CIC Board will liaise with the Principal and Deputy Principals - Education to monitor the way the school teaches these subjects through regular reports and visits to school.
+The CIC Board will liaise with the Executive Principal and Deputy Principals -Education to monitor the way the school teaches these subjects through regular reports and visits to school.

-The teaching team are responsible for the day-to-day organisation of the curriculum and will monitor the curriculum through a regular review of planning, classroom observation, and liaison with the principal.
+The teaching team are responsible for the day-to-day organisation of the curriculum and will monitor the curriculum through a regular review of planning, classroom observation, and liaison with the Executive Principal.